 Work closely with the human resources (HR) department.
 It is essential for you to develop a close working relationship with your HR team.
-Take advantage of all training schemes offered for new managers so that you fully understand the HR policies and procedures you will be required to follow.
+Take advantage of all training programs for new managers so that you fully understand the HR policies and procedures you will be required to follow.
 Be sure that you understand the types of situations in which you will be expected to contact HR immediately for guidance, such as an employee with a performance problem.
-Your HR department is a valuable resource for guidance in talking to employees, dealing with problems, and understanding your organisation’s policies and procedures.
+Your HR department is a valuable resource for guidance in talking with employees, dealing with problems, and understanding your organization’s policies and procedures.

 Get the support you need to meet the pressures and challenges of the job.
 As a new manager, you are probably working longer hours and feeling more pressure than you were before.
 This is sure to have an effect on your work life and your personal life.
-Find out what kind of support your organisation offers.
+Find out what kinds of support your organization offers.

 Maintain your network.
-New managers often feel so overwhelmed with new responsibilities that they neglect the relationships they have with peers, colleagues and former managers.
-Try to maintain or expand your network by scheduling occasional lunches, coffee breaks or other activities to ensure that you keep up with your business acquaintances.
+New managers often feel so overwhelmed with new responsibilities that they neglect the relationships they have with peers, co-workers and former managers.
+Try to maintain, and even grow, your network by scheduling occasional lunches, coffee breaks or other activities to ensure that you keep up with your business acquaintances.
 These relationships are invaluable when you are seeking cooperation with other departments.

 Best practices for new managers

-Have meetings with each of your employees one-on-one.
-Talk to each of your employees individually within the first few weeks of any new managerial assignment.
+Meet with each of your employees one-on-one.
+Talk with each of your employees individually within the first few weeks of any new managerial assignment.
 Find out about their career goals; what they like best and least about their current assignments; and what obstacles, if any, make it difficult for them to do their best work.
 Make sure that each employee knows to come to you with questions and concerns.
 Schedule regular one-on-one sessions with each employee.